 If you’re curious how much it costs to run a freezer, the average is about $4.99 a month.
 Less than the cost of a Big Mac.
 Just sayin’.
 You might want to take a peek at my articles on Banking Your Food and Freezer Options.Print

 Carne Asada Steak Tacos

-- about 1/2 cup fresh orange juice (from one or two oranges or orange like fruit; Cuties are very good in this)
+- about 1/2 cup fresh orange juice (from two oranges or the equivalent of orange-like fruit; Cuties are very good in this)

 - 2 tablespoons apple cider vinegar

 - 1 to 2 pounds skirt steak (2 to 3 whole skirt steaks), trimmed and cut with the grain into 5- to 6-inch lengths or one or two large New York Strips.
 Make enough to serve your family and have leftovers, if desired